Tureng Tepe

-Tureng Tepe (تورنگ تپه, "Hill of the Pheasants"; alternatively spelled in English as Turang Tappe/Tape/Tappa/Tappeh) is a Neolithic and Chalcolithic archaeological site in northeastern Iran, in the Gorgan plain, approximately 17 kilometers northeast of the town of Gorgan.
+Tureng Tepe (تورنگ تپه; alternatively spelled in English as Turang Tappe/Tape/Tappa/Tappeh) is a Neolithic and Chalcolithic archaeological site in northeastern Iran, in the Gorgan plain, approximately 17 kilometers northeast of the town of Gorgan.
 Nearby is a village of Turang Tappeh.
-The site was a major fort on the Sassanian period "Alexander’s wall" (see: Great Wall of Gorgan).
+The site was a major fort on the Sasanian era "Alexander’s wall" (see: Great Wall of Gorgan).